tanaikech/ScriptHistoryApp/README.md

 Currently, there is only one method `server` in this library.
 The method of `server` is used for managing the histories of the Google Apps Script projects.

+# IMPORTANT

+This script modifies the Google Apps Script project.
+Only when you store the latest script in the history database, the Google Apps Script project is not modified.
+When you load a history of an old script to the Google Apps Script project, the current script is overwritten by the loaded old script.
+If you don't want to overwrite, please don't click the "Back to ###" button.
+Please be careful about this.

 # Usage

 This is an important section.
 In order to use this library, it is required to do the following flow.